Santa Monica Pier is one of LA's top attractions.

 See touch tanks with hermit crabs and sea urchins, a kelp forest, and aquariums full of jelly fish and sharks.
 Check admission (kids under 12 are free).

-6. Stroll along the 1,600 foot municipal pier for glorious views of the ocean and mountains.
+6. Stroll along the 1,600 foot municipal pier for glorious views of the ocean and mountains, and see the famous End or Route 66 sign.

 Visit Santa Monica Pier